 Step 7: Include the Oklahoma Sales Tax Permit Number

-Step 8: The purchaser will certify the property being purchased is for resale and sign and date the certificate.
+Step 8: The purchaser will certify that the property is for resale and sign and date the certificate.

-*A Resale Certificate can also be generated by the buyer or seller, provided the certificate contains the required information as outlined in Oklahoma Rule 710:65-3-33, which includes:
+*The buyer or seller can also generate a Resale Certificate, provided the certificate contains the required information as outlined in Oklahoma Rule 710:65-3-33, which includes:

 - The name and address of the customer